-Deoxyribonucleic acid (DNA) is the molecule inside human cells that carries genetic instructions used for the proper functioning of living organisms.
+Deoxyribonucleic acid (DNA) is the molecule inside human cells that carries the genetic instructions used for the proper functioning of living organisms.
 DNA present in the cell nucleus is inherited from both parents, while DNA present in the mitochondria is only inherited from an organism's mother.
 DNA is a repeating polymer that is made from four chemical bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
-Human DNA consists of roughly 3 billion bases, of which 99% are the same in all people [54].
-Modern technology allows for the complete specific sequence of an individual's DNA to be chemically determined, although this is rarely done in practice.
-With current technology, it is far more common to use a DNA microarray to probe for the presence or absence of specific DNA sequences at predetermined points in the genome.
-This approach is typically used to determine the presence or absence of specific single nucleotide polymorphisms (SNPs) [53].
+Human DNA consists of roughly 3 billion bases, of which 99 % are the same in all people [69].

+Modern technology allows for the complete specific sequence of an individual's DNA to be determined within a certain accepted error threshold, and full-genome sequencing is increasingly common as costs have dropped significantly below \$1000 per genome in the United States.
+Even less expensive is the use of a DNA microarray to probe for the presence or absence of specific DNA sequences at predetermined points in the genome.
+This approach is typically used to determine the presence or absence of specific single nucleotide polymorphisms (SNPs) [68].
 DNA sequences and SNPs are the same for monozygotic (identical) twins, individuals resulting from divided embryos, and clones.
 With these exceptions, it is believed that no two humans have the same complete DNA sequence.
 Individual SNPs may be shared by many individuals, but a sufficiently large number of SNPs that show sufficient variability is generally believed to produce a combination that is unique to an individual.

 Thus, there are some sections of the DNA sequence and some combinations of SNPs that have high variability within the human population and others that have significant conservation between individuals within a specific population or group.
 When there is high variability, DNA sequences and SNPs can be used to match an individual with a historical sample that has been analyzed and entered into a dataset.
-The inheritability of genetic information has also allowed researchers to determine the surnames and even the complete identities of some individuals [57].
+The inheritability of genetic information has also allowed researchers to determine the surnames and even the complete identities of some individuals [74].

 As the number of individuals who have their DNA and SNPs measured increases, scientists are realizing that the characteristics of DNA and SNPs in individuals may be more complicated than the preceding paragraphs imply.
 DNA changes as individuals age because of senescence, transcription errors, and mutation.
-DNA methylation, which can impact the functioning of DNA, also changes over time [17].
+DNA methylation, which can impact the functioning of DNA, also changes over time [19].
 Individuals who are made up of DNA from multiple individuals - typically the result of the fusion of twins in early pregnancy - are known as chimera or mosaic.
-In 2015, a man in the United States failed a paternity test because the genes in his saliva were different from those in his sperm [68].
-A human chimera was identified in 1953 because the person's blood contained a mixture of two blood types: A and O [37].
+In 2015, a man in the United States failed a paternity test because the genes in his saliva were different from those in his sperm [87].
+A human chimera was identified in 1953 because the person's blood contained a mixture of two blood types: A and O [48].
 The incidence of human chimeras is unknown.

 Because of the high variability inherent in DNA, complete DNA sequences may be identifiable by linking with an external dataset.
 Likewise, biological samples for which DNA can be extracted may be identifiable.
 Subsections of an individual's DNA sequence and collections of highly variable SNPs may be identifiable unless it is known that there are many individuals who share the region of DNA or those SNPs.
 Furthermore, genetic information may not only identify an individual but could also identify an individual's ancestors, siblings, and descendants.
+It is also possible to identify certain diseases and whether an individual is at risk for certain hereditary conditions.
+For example, the presence of the HER2 gene code is a marker for breast cancer risk.